First of all. Welcome to my website. Fear not. Let’s see what I can do for you and answer your question “How to Stop Dogs Barking and Eating Poop”

 You can also place the kitty litter in a location that your dog cannot reach.
 Cats are a lot more agile compared to dogs.
 It is not hard to place an obstacle near the kitty litter to keep the dogs out while still allowing the cats to reach it.

-Final Tips on Dealing with Dogs That Bark or Eat Poop.
+Final Tips on Dealing with How to Stop Dogs Barking and Eating Poop

 What should I do if my dog keeps barking at night or eating poop?
 These are two common issues.
 However, dealing with these issues is not always easy.